Best alternatives to Gmail to protect your privacy

 8. iCloud Mail – the best option for Apple users

-There’s nothing more anti-Google than going with Apple.
-Their iCloud Mail is an optional part of your iCloud account, which you must create to use any Apple device fully.
-Windows users will need to install iTunes to set up an account, and they won’t be able to access their email via an app if they don’t own an iPhone.
-Keep this in mind.
+There’s nothing more anti-Google than going with Apple. iCloud Mail is an optional part of your iCloud account, which you must create to use any Apple device fully.
+Windows users will need to install iTunes to set up an account, and they cannot access their email via an app if they don’t own an iPhone.

 Just like opting for Outlook, you get 5GB of free storage.
 It would be enough for the basic internet user, but we would like to see the storage space increased.